-- Engage Lunches: Launched in 2015 as a monthly event during the academic year, the Engage Lunches feature alumni speakers and provide the opportunity for current graduate students to engage with the speakers in an informal environment.
-The diverse alumni featured through this program series are from a variety of employment sectors and include new professionals through highly accomplished, seasoned professionals.
+- Power Mentoring Dinners: These events feature alumni and faculty speakers and provide the opportunity for current graduate students and postdocs to engage with the speakers in an informal environment.
+The diverse alumni and faculty featured through this program series are from a variety of employment sectors and include junior as well as high accomplished, senior faculty and professionals.

 - Inclusive Teaching Institute for Graduate Students and Postdocs: Launched in 2016 by CU-CIRTL, this institute brings aspiring educators together to engage proactively in complex discussions about aspects of diversity at Cornell and beyond.
 Additionally the institute supports early career academics and professionals in incorporating inclusive teaching practices into their classrooms, and helps to nurture a peer network that can serve as a resource on matters of diversity in higher education.

 - Colman Leadership Program: This program for PhD students across all graduate fields provides an intensive four-day program focused on skills and knowledge that will support students’ development as leaders in graduate school and beyond.